Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Results

 \subsection{Material Parameters and Device Geometry}

 Co/Ni multilayer structures were identified as a possible material candidate for the magnetic islets of the programmable device.
 They have shown OOP uniaxial magnetic anisotropy, a sizable magnetic moment \cite{You2012CoNiMultiLayer, He2021CoNiGilbert, Mizukami2011CoNiGilbert}, which is necessary in order to maximize the stray-field interaction between the islets themselves, and a moderate Gilbert damping \cite{He2021CoNiGilbert, Mizukami2011CoNiGilbert}.
 The parameters used in this section are based on a Ta(\SI{3}{nm})/Pt(\SI{20}{nm})/[Co(\SI{0.4}{nm}/Ni(\SI{0.3}{nm})]$_{10}$/ Ta(\SI{3}{nm})/Pt(\SI{3}{nm}) film studied in ref. \cite{You2012CoNiMultiLayer}.
 While the magnetostriction coefficient $\ssub{\lambda}{s}$, necessary to facilitate efficient phonon-magnon coupling, was not measured in ref. \cite{You2012CoNiMultiLayer}, similar multilayer structures have shown substantial $\ssub{\lambda}{s}$ values \cite{Gopman2018MagnetostrictionCoNiMultilayers}. $\ssub{\lambda}{s}$, as well as other properties not directly available in the literature, were estimated from the individual bulk values of the materials.
-The parameters used for the simulation of the magnetic Co/Ni multilayer are given in Tab. \ref{tab:DeviceParameters} \cite{He2021CoNiGilbert, Mizukami2011CoNiGilbert, Klokholm1982NiLambLit, Kim2018CoLambLit, You2012CoNiMultiLayer, MaterialCobalt, MaterialNickel, Jain2013MaterialsProject}, while the parameters for Ta and Pt are taken from ref. \cite{Jain2013MaterialsProject, MaterialTantalum, MaterialPlatinum}.
+The parameters used for the simulation of the magnetic Co/Ni multilayer are given in Table \ref{tab:DeviceParameters} \cite{He2021CoNiGilbert, Mizukami2011CoNiGilbert, Klokholm1982NiLambLit, Kim2018CoLambLit, You2012CoNiMultiLayer, MaterialCobalt, MaterialNickel, Jain2013MaterialsProject}.
 To prevent the islets from coupling via exchange interaction, we separate them with a demagnetized spacer material where $\ssub{A}{ex} = \vec{m} = \Ku = 0$.
-The mechanical properties of both spacings and islets are approximated to be identical and isotropic.
+To simplify the model, we assume the mechanical properties of both spacings and islets to be identical and isotropic.
+Depending on how the spacings are realized experimentally (see sec.
+Experimental Feasibility), they could influence the SAW mode however.

 Here, $E$ is the Young modulus and $\nu$ the Poisson ratio.
 The uniaxial magnetic anisotropy $\Ku$ along the OOP direction is larger than the thin film shape anisotropy ($\frac{1}{2} \mu_0 \Ms^2$) giving rise to an effective OOP easy axis direction.